michaelhankin/scalaR/README.md

-# scalaR
+# ScalaR
-loose implementation of R as an internal DSL in Scala
+An internal DSL built to be a subset of R.